dtcenter/METplotpy/docs/Contributors_Guide/new_plot.rst

   a.
   *metplotpy/plots* vs *metplotpy/contributed* for source
-  code used to create the plot
+  code used to create the plot.

   b.
   Sample data for testing should be placed in *test/<plotname>* directory,